ansys/api-eigen-example/doc/source/contributing.rst

 Code style
 ----------
-API Eigen Examples is compliant with `PyAnsys Development Code Style Guide
+API Eigen Examples is compliant with the `PyAnsys Development Code Style Guide
 <https://dev.docs.pyansys.com/coding_style/index.html>`_.
 Code style is checked
 by making use of `pre-commit <https://pre-commit.com/>`_.
-Install this tool and activate it executing the following commands:
+Install this tool and activate it with:

 .. code::

    python -m pip install pre-commit pre-commit install

-Then, you can make used of the available configuration file ``.pre-commit-config.yml``, which will be automatically detected by pre-commit:
+Then, you can make use of the available configuration file ``.pre-commit-config.yml``, which is automatically detected by pre-commit:

 .. code::